vieenrose/SLAM/README.md

 ## Examples of Configuration

-For examples in the follwing, is used a TextGrid providing the 4 annotaiton tiers : Syllabes (Syl), Prosodic Word (PrWd), Prosodic Phrase (PP) and Large Prosodic Unit (LPU).
-LPU and PrWD are fixed as SupportTier and TagTier, respectively.
+For the examples in the following, we use the same TextGrid file which provides 4 annotation tiers.
+These tiers are
+- Syllabes (Syl)
+- Prosodic Word (PrWd)
+- Prosodic Phrase (PP)
+- Large Prosodic Unit (LPU).

+Note that only the targetTier varies in these exemples while SupportTier and TagTier are fixed as LPU and PrWd, respectively.

 ![alt text](https://github.com/vieenrose/SLAMplus/blob/dev/img/Example_TextGrid.png)
 Fig 2.
-Input TextGrid file used for the following examples, viewed under by Praat.
+Input TextGrid file used in examples

 I) Example : Syllabes (Syl) as Target